 Your child had surgery to repair their cleft lip.
-A cleft lip repair restores muscle function and appearance of the lip and nose area.
+A cleft lip repair restores muscle function and the normal shape of the mouth.
 You will need to take special steps to keep the sutures (stitches) clean and to keep your child from rubbing the area.
 Every child's surgery is different.
 Talk with your child's doctor about specific care for your child.
 Some guidelines to follow are listed below.